adrian-hyland/jsoncfg/README.md

 Provides the JSON content value for the key

 ***Notes***
+- The application will automatically detect the UTF encoding that is used in the input stream.
+It does not have to be the same as the UTF encoding that should be used in the output stream (indicated by either `-utf8`, `-utf16be` or `-utf16le` in the command line options).
+You can use this to change the UTF encoding of a JSON file.
 - A 'byte order mark' is not required if the JSON content is encoded using UTF-8.
 - A 'byte order mark' is recommended if the JSON content is encoded using UTF-16 (big or little endian).
 - There can be any number of `<key>` `<value>` pairs provided in the parameters